 • Check your mirrors again to make sure no one is overtaking you.
 A quick glance over your shoulder will make sure you’ve checked the blind spot your mirrors don’t cover.

 • If it’s clear, you now pull out into the middle of the road and into the opposite carriageway.
 This gives you even better visibility and allows for a second check that it is safe to continue with the overtake.
+Don't indicate at this point; to do so would be to mislead other road users as to your intentions, which you aren’t clear of until this check is completed.

 • If it’s not clear, you can just pull back into your lane safely and without having to brake or inconvenience anyone else.